griffio/sqldelight-postgres-temporal-ranges/README.md

 You can use the `btree_gist` extension to define exclusion constraints on plain scalar data types, which can then be combined with range exclusions for maximum flexibility.

+Allow only appointments on the hour or at half past the hour.
+Appointments are allowed in 30, 60, 90 and 120 minute durations.
+Overlapping appointments are not allowed by the exclusion constraint.

 ```sql

 CREATE EXTENSION btree_gist;